3945 El Camino Real

 Located on the Stanford University campus, Hoover Tower offers a small museum at its base and excellent views of the Bay Area at the top at an extremely reasonable price.
 Visit the museum and then take an elevator ride to the top while a guide tells tidbits of trivia about the tower's history.
 At 285 feet (87 meters) tall, the tower is a must-visit attraction.
 Be sure to check out the carillon of 48 bells housed at the top of the tower.
 Stanford students get in free with ID!

-Established in 1860s, Rengstorff House is one of the oldest houses in California's Mountain View.
+Constructed in the 1860s, Rengstorff House is one of the oldest homes in California's Mountain View.
 The structure is noted for its beautiful Italianate and Victorian architecture.
 The house belonged to Henry Rengstorff, a German immigrant, whose family occupied it till the 1950s.
-The City of Mountain View purchased the home in 1979, following extensive restoration the house was opened to the public in 1991.
-The house measures 3,955 square feet (367.43 square meters) and feaures 12 spacious rooms with vintage furnishings.
-This is an ideal location for weddings, ceremonies and receptions.
-The weather the can play tricks with you but the beauty of the places makes everything worth it.
+The City of Mountain View purchased the home in 1979 and, following extensive restoration, the house was opened to the public in 1991 as a museum.
+It measures 3955 square feet (367.43 square meters) and features 12 spacious rooms with vintage furnishings.
+This is also an ideal location for weddings, ceremonies and receptions.
+The weather the can play tricks on you but the beauty of the Victorian home and garden makes everything worth it.